 The ten-point must system is the standard scoring system in MMA.
 The winner of a round receives 10 points, the loser 9 points or less, except in the very rare case of a completely even round, which is scored 10:10.
-If an athlete is warned or penalised for an incorrect action, this must be deducted from the scorecard under the heading "Fouls".
-A count will also result in a minus point.
-If an opponent is heavily outnumbered, the round may also be scored 10:8.
-This means that results of less than 8 points per round are possible.
+If an athlete is warned or given a minus point as a result of an incorrect action, this must be deducted from the scorecard under the heading "Fouls".
+Counting also results in a minus point.
+If an opponent is heavily outnumbered, the round may also scored 10:8.
+This means results can less than 8 points per round.